Schuylkill County, Pennsylvania: Geography

 According to the U.S. Census Bureau, the county has a total area of 783 sqmi, of which 779 sqmi is land and 4.2 sqmi (0.5%) is water.

 The Schuylkill River headwaters are found in the county, starting in the Appalachian Mountains, and flows through many towns and the city of Reading, Pennsylvania, to Philadelphia where it flows into the Delaware River.
 The Schuylkill drains the majority of the county while some western and northern areas of the county are drained by the Susquehanna River.
 The Swatara Creek, Wiconisco Creek, Mahantango Creek, Mahanoy Creek, and Catawissa Creek all start in Schuylkill County and are tributaries of the Susquehanna.
 Areas of the eastern portion of the county drain into the Lehigh River via the Quakake Creek, Nesquehoning Creek, Mahoning Creek, and Lizard Creek, all of which also start in the county.
 To the south, southern Schuylkill county is home to Blue Mountain and the Appalachian Trail.
 Broad Mountain crosses the county from northeast to southwest.

 Schuylkill County is located in northeastern Pennsylvania's Coal Region.
 It is located just north of the Lehigh Valley and Reading metropolitan areas.
 Portions of eastern Schuylkill County around Tamaqua are located in the Pocono Mountains.
 As a result, like other portions of the Poconos, eastern Schuylkill has experienced an influx of people from New York City and New Jersey who commute into Manhattan each day.
 The commute can take up to two hours each way due to distance and traffic.
 Far western areas of the county are located near Harrisburg and are sometimes considered to be located in South Central Pennsylvania.

 Climate

 The county has a humid continental climate (Dfa/Dfb) with four distinct seasons.
-The hardiness zone is 6b in lowlands of the south-central and SW areas of the county.
-In the remainder of Schuylkill, the zone is 6a except in some higher areas to the NE on Broad Mountain where it is 5b.
-Broad Mountain separates the Susquehanna and Schuylkill watersheds for much of its length.
+The hardiness zone is 6b in most of the county, 7a in lowlands of the south-central and SW areas of the county and upriver to Pottsville and Minersville, and 6a in small higher northern areas.
 Average monthly temperatures in the vicinity of downtown Pottsville range from 27.3 °F in January to 72.3 °F in July, while in Mahanoy City they range from 24.3 °F in January to 69.3 °F in July.